Robert D. Kaplan: Environmental determinism

-Late academic geographer Harm de Blij has criticized Kaplan's book The Revenge of Geography for tending toward what de Blij interprets as environmental determinism, a school of thought often regarded as a discredited paradigm by geographers.
-He also argues that the book lacks acknowledgment of thinkers associated with postmodern schools of geographic thought, such as critical geopolitics.
-Finally, he describes Kaplan's book The Revenge of Geography as one of several "misleading" books on geography by non-formally trained geographers, and as such misrepresents the field to those unfamiliar (other examples that de Blij alludes to include Thomas Friedman's The World Is Flat and Jared Diamond's Guns, Germs, and Steel).
+Academic geographer Harm de Blij criticized Kaplan's book The Revenge of Geography for tending toward what de Blij interpreted as environmental determinism.
+He also argued that the book fails to acknowledge thinkers associated with postmodern schools of geographic thought, such as critical geopolitics.
+Finally, he calls the book one of several "misleading" books on geography by non-formally trained geographers that misrepresent the field to those unfamiliar with it (other examples de Blij names include Thomas Friedman's The World Is Flat and Jared Diamond's Guns, Germs, and Steel).

-Orientalism
+Orientalism and Balkanism

 Dag Tuastad, senior lecturer of Middle East and Africa at the University of Oslo, claims that Kaplan, "like Huntington (author of Clash of Civilizations), perpetuates a neo-Orientalist sentiment, namely, emphasizing 'features innately embedded in the Muslim religion, including the provision that Islam is a religion of the sword and a religion that glorifies military virtues'".

 Istvan Deak, Columbia University Professor Emeritus of History, labels Balkan Ghosts "an often delightful romp through the past and present politics of a region," saying that Kaplan "intends to convince us, and he assuredly does, with gusto, that the peoples of these five alienated countries do indeed form an unhappy whole."
+Balkan Ghosts was chosen by the editors of The New York Times as one of the best books of 1993.
+Balkan Ghosts received heavy criticism from Balkan scholars, primarily for the work's implication that the Balkan peoples have an innate predisposition for violence.
+For instance, Vesna Goldsworthy criticises his opinion that Nazism has Balkan origins, noting that "no-one would think of blaming the hapless Balkans for the triumphs of Austria's composers."
+In his review, Henry R. Cooper, labelled the work a "dreadful mix of unfounded generalizations, misinformation, outdated sources, personal prejudices and bad writing."
+Noel Malcolm took a similarly dim view, remarking after an exchange with Kaplan in the National Interest that "the basic problem, I think, is that Mr. Kaplan cannot read."